We anticipate hosting students for Fall of 2017, Spring, Summer and Fall 2018.

 - Introduction to Clinical Supervision, Shared Governance and other professional practices.

 - Making weekly journal entries that demonstrate depth of practice and a high level of self-reflection skills.
-Journal notes will be utilized as a springboard for discussion with preceptor and during weekly supervision.
+Journal notes will be utilized as a springboard for discussion with rotational supervisor and during weekly supervision.

-- Weekly entries into the child life internship connection (internal department forum) that demonstrate comprehensive learning and understanding of the weekly topic/theme.
+- Responses to discussion questions that demonstrate comprehensive learning and understanding of the weekly topic/theme.